 Blockchain-as-a-Service (BaaS) is part of the cloud infrastructure for customers who create and manage blockchain applications.
+BaaS works similarly to a web host that performs back-end operations for a blockchain-

 BaaS works similarly to a web host that performs back-end operations for a blockchain-based application or platform.